vram-guild/fluidity/README.md

 * Implementations that *do* have physical slots *may* change a handle:article mapping, but when doing so must send listeners two events: one to remove the article from its current handle association (the listener would associate the old handle with `StoredArticleView.EMPTY`) and a second event to re-add the article with its new handle.
 Implementations that have other reasons to change handle:article mappings may also do so if they follow the same practice.

 ## Fractions
 Fluidity represents Fractions as three `long` values: whole units, numerator and denominator.
-These components are individually exposed in the immutable `FractionView` interface.
 While two longs (numerator and denominator) would arguably be sufficient for most use cases, that arrangement would mean that scale and sub-unit resolution would would vary inversely.
-In an unpredictable multi-mod environment, it is better for mod authors (and mod testers) if the maximum resolution and scale of fractions are both invariants.
+In an unpredictable multi-mod environment, it is better for mod authors (and mod testers) if the maximum resolution and scale of fractions are both invariant.

-Fluidity also includes two concrete `Fraction` and `MutableFraction` implementations as part of the public API.
+Fluidity includes two concrete implementations as part of the public API: `Fraction` and `MutableFraction`.
 These are and do exactly what you would expect based on the their names.
 Implementations that frequently update fractional values will generally want to use `MutableFraction` instead of allocating new `Fraction` instances with every operation.

-For this reason, consumers of `FractionView` should *never* retain a reference but instead copy the value to a `MutableFraction` instance, or use `FractionView.toImmutable()` to ensure you have a Fraction instance that is safe to hold.
+For this reason, consumers of `Fraction` should *never* retain a reference but instead copy the value to a `MutableFraction` instance, or use `Fraction.toImmutable()` to ensure you have a Fraction instance that is safe to hold.

-Mod authors should *not* implement `FractionView` nor sub-class `AbstractFraction` which is the parent class for both concrete implementations.
-These classes are designed to ensure fast, static invocation - both classes and most methods are marked final for this reason.

-This constraint would be better enforced if FractionView did not exist at all and interfaces that required fractions instead used the concrete types directly.
-However, this would force implementations to expose their mutable innards or create new immutable
+These classes were designed to be final in order to ensure static invocation in what are likely to be frequent calls and mod authors should not try to sub-class or modify them via reflection, Mixins or other esoteric methods.
+If you really need them to do something else, please submit a PR.

+### Fractions without 'Fraction'
+In many places, fractional quantities are exposed and manipulated as primitive values, without use of `Fraction` itself.
+These interfaces (see below and in the code) instead rely on `long` values that correspond to `Fraction.whole()` or `Fraction.numerator()` and `Fraction.denominator()`.
+When available and appropriate for your use case (i.e. when you have fixed minimum and maximum transfer amounts) these will generally be more performant and easier to work with.

 ## Store and its Variants
+A `Store` in Fluidity is an instance that holds and, optionally, supplies or accepts Articles.
+Stores may also offer an event stream that is useful for displaying store contents in GUIs or implementing aggregate views of multiple stores.

 ## Devices